Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Nelson Velazquez At The Plate

-- Velazquez has two doubles, seven home runs and three walks while hitting .235.
+- Velazquez is hitting .235 with two doubles, seven home runs and three walks.

+- Velazquez has reached base via a hit in 11 games this year (of 21 played), and had multiple hits in four of those games.

 - Velazquez has driven in a run in eight games this season (38.1%), including two games with multiple runs batted in.